-As a part of meeting Indicator 2.1, organisations must also demonstrate the mandatory requirements and relevant service stream or service specific requirements detailed below

-☑ Documented policies and/or processes describe: eligibility criteria waiting list management (where relevant) Common how access to services is prioritised (if applicable), including how the organisation considers impact on human rights of people using services.
+As a part of meeting Indicator 2.1, organisations must also demonstrate the mandatory requirements and relevant service stream or service specific requirements detailed below requirements and relevant service stream or service specific requirements detailed below Common Documented policies and/or processes describe: eligibility criteria waiting list management (where relevant) how access to services is prioritised (if applicable), including how the organisation considers impact on human rights of people using services.
 Note: Applies only where the organisation is responsible for eligibility, entry and exit processes.
-Aboriginal and Torres Strait Islander Family Wellbeing: Processes which ensure that DCSYW is advised where families referred by the Families Department do not engage with the service. ☑ Where the organisation provides accommodation, respite services or other Disability applicable services, compatibility with existing service users is considered as Services part of commencing with the service.
-Eligibility policy or procedure, including consideration of Section 13 of the Human Rights Act 2019 Waiting list policy or procedure Referral documents and case notes Suggestions Tools used to assess and prioritise the individual needs and compatibility of of evidence new clients with people currently using the service Staff can accurately describe intake and referral processes as relevant to the services being delivered, including how these processes are applied on a nondiscriminatory basis.
+Families Aboriginal and Torres Strait Islander Family Wellbeing Services ☑ Processes which ensure that DCYJMA is advised where families referred by the Department do not engage with the service.
+Domestic & Family Violence Documented and implemented processes to ensure: services are welcoming and accessible to a diverse range of client groups, so that anyone can access the service regardless of their race, religion, age, language, gender identity, sexual orientation, cultural background, complexity of their need, the presence of challenging behaviours, or an organisation's history of service provision with the client eligibility, entry and exit processes for perpetrators address risk and safety to victims and children, staff and other service users.
+Disability Services ☑ Where the organisation provides accommodation, respite services or other applicable services, compatibility with existing service users is considered as part of commencing with the service.
+Suggestions of evidence Eligibility policy or procedure, including consideration of Section 13 of the Human Rights Act 2019.
+Waiting list policy or procedure.
+Referral documents and case notes.
+Tools used to assess and prioritise the individual needs and compatibility of new clients with people currently using the service.

+Staff can accurately describe intake and referral processes as relevant to the services being delivered, including how these processes are applied on a nondiscriminatory basis.